itsganeshakula/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 ##### 2. while

-We use the while loop when we do not know how man iteration we go in advance.
+We use the while loop when we do not know how many iteration we go in advance.

 ```js
 let count = prompt('Enter a positive number: ')